kiwicrossing/wine-quality-prediction/README.md

 P. Cortez, A. Cerdeira, F. Almeida, T. Matos, and J. Reis.
 "Wine Quality," UCI Machine Learning Repository, 2009.
 [Online].
 Available: https://doi.org/10.24432/C56S3T.

+## Example Use Cases

+- **Wine Type Classification:**
+  Predict whether a wine is red or white based on its chemical properties using the trained neural network.

+- **Quality Prediction:**
+  Extend the model to predict wine quality scores, helping winemakers or distributors assess product quality automatically.

+- **Batch Quality Control:**
+  Use the model to flag batches of wine that are likely to be of low quality before bottling, saving time and resources.

+- **Data Visualization:**
+  Use the generated graphs to present insights about the dataset, such as how alcohol content varies between red and white wines.

+- **Model Performance Monitoring:**
+  Track training and validation accuracy/loss over time to detect overfitting or underfitting and tune model hyperparameters accordingly.

 ## Author

 Kiara Houghton, 2025